 Not only do staff networks provide a supportive and welcoming space for our people, they have deep expertise on matters related to equality, diversity and inclusion, which boards and executive teams need to make better use of.
 Staff networks should look beyond the boundaries of their organisation to work with colleagues across systems, including those working in primary care.

-Information and education: From October 2020, NHS England and NHS Improvement will publish resources, guides and tools to help leaders and individuals have productive conversations about race, and to support each other to make tangible progress on equality, diversity and inclusion for all staff.
+Information and education: From October 2020, NHS England will publish resources, guides and tools to help leaders and individuals have productive conversations about race, and to support each other to make tangible progress on equality, diversity and inclusion for all staff.
 The NHS equality, diversity and inclusion training will also be refreshed to make it more impactful and focused on action.

-Accountability: By March 2021 NHS England and NHS Improvement will have published competency frameworks for every board-level position in NHS providers and commissioners.
+Accountability: By March 2021 NHS England will have published competency frameworks for every board-level position in NHS providers and commissioners.
 These frameworks reinforce that it is the explicit responsibility of the chief executive to lead on equality, diversity and inclusion, and of all senior leaders to hold each other to account for the progress they are making.

 Regulation and oversight: Over 2020/21, as part of its ‘well led’ assessment of Trusts, CQC will place increasing emphasis on whether organisations have made real and measurable progress on equality, diversity and inclusion – and whether they are able to demonstrate the positive impact of this progress on staff and patients.